miklevin/MikeLev.in/_posts/2025-07-13-resumable-demo-page-reload-persistence.md

 ## 🌟 **The Deeper Insight**

 This reorganization isn't just about file management - it's about **brand coherence**.
-Every time a developer sees `pipulate-init.js`, they know they're looking at core Pipulate functionality, not some generic configuration.
+Every time a developer ses `pipulate-init.js`, they know they're looking at core Pipulate functionality, not some generic configuration.

 Your instinct to keep Pipulate-specific files in the root while moving external libraries to subfolders is **strategically sound**.
 It creates visual separation between "what makes Pipulate unique" and "what we borrowed from the ecosystem."